Salswing!

-SALSWING! is the sixth studio album by the Panamian singer Rubén Blades and Roberto Delgado & Orquesta, released on April 16, 2021, through Rubén Blades Productions.
+Salswing! (stylized as SALSWING!) is the sixth studio album by the Panamian singer Rubén Blades and Roberto Delgado & Orquesta, released on April 16, 2021, through Rubén Blades Productions.
 It was produced by Roberto Delgado and features songs by Blades like "Paula C" as well as salsa songs and jazz standards such as "Pennies from Heaven" and "The Way You Look Tonight".

-In addition to the album, two companion albums were released, SALSA PLUS! on April 23, 2021, and SWING! on April 30, 2021, the former features mostly salsa songs with a few swing songs, while the latter contains jazz songs with some salsa songs, both albums are composed by songs from SALSWING! with each of the albums focusing on the songs from its respective genre.
+In addition to the album, two companion albums were released, Salsa Plus! on April 23, 2021, and Swing! on April 30, 2021, the former features mostly salsa songs with a few swing songs, while the latter contains jazz songs with some salsa songs, both albums are composed by songs from Salswing! with each of the albums focusing on the songs from its respective genre.

-At the 22nd Annual Latin Grammy Awards, the album won Album of the Year, being the second time Blades and Delgado & Orquestra win the award after Salsa Big Band in 2017, it was also their third nomination for in the category together, additionally, SALSA PLUS! won Best Salsa Album.
-SALSWING! also won Best Tropical Latin Album at the 64th Annual Grammy Awards.
+At the 22nd Annual Latin Grammy Awards, the album won Album of the Year, being the second time Blades and Delgado & Orquestra win the award after Salsa Big Band in 2017, it was also their third nomination for in the category together, additionally, Salsa Plus! won Best Salsa Album.
+Salswing! also won Best Tropical Latin Album at the 64th Annual Grammy Awards.

 Background

-The project followed the previous collaborations of Blades with Roberto Delgado & Orquesta in the Grammy-winning album Salsa Big Band (2017) and Medoro Madera (2018), SALSWING! features songs in Spanish and English combining the genres of salsa and swing, Blades explained in the album notes that with the album he wanted to further the connections between the two genres, citing as example of connections the numerous collaborations between American and Latin American musicians throughout the years like Mario Bauzá with Dizzy Gillespie and Machito with Charlie Parker, he wrote that "with this album I try to continue this relationship, proving that art does not have nationality but represents a spirit that transcends races, geographies and languages", he continued by saying that one of his goals with the album was to "eliminate the stereotype that affirms that we are conditioned to only exist artistically within specific boundaries according to our nationality", hence the collaboration with a Panamanian band as a Panamanian himself to explore genres from different parts of Latin America and United States.
+The project followed the previous collaborations of Blades with Roberto Delgado & Orquesta in the Grammy-winning album Salsa Big Band (2017) and Medoro Madera (2018), Salswing! features songs in Spanish and English combining the genres of salsa and swing, Blades explained in the album notes that with the album he wanted to further the connections between the two genres, citing as example of connections the numerous collaborations between American and Latin American musicians throughout the years like Mario Bauzá with Dizzy Gillespie and Machito with Charlie Parker, he wrote that "with this album I try to continue this relationship, proving that art does not have nationality but represents a spirit that transcends races, geographies and languages", he continued by saying that one of his goals with the album was to "eliminate the stereotype that affirms that we are conditioned to only exist artistically within specific boundaries according to our nationality", hence the collaboration with a Panamanian band as a Panamanian himself to explore genres from different parts of Latin America and United States.

-Prior to the release of the album, Carlos Pérez Bidó, a member of the orchestra who features in the album playing the timbales and drums, passed away, the album was dedicated to him.
+Prior to the release of the album, Carlos Pérez Bidó, a member of the orchestra who features in the album playing the timbales and drums, died, the album was dedicated to him.